 This unique Halloween skeleton decor is made using different sized dowel rods – AND it glows!
 So spooky and fun to make.

-So . . . what does one do when they have some dowel rods laying around, they want to make a Halloween project AND they want to use Glow-in-the-Dark Mod Podge?
 Well, they make glow-in-the-dark skeleton decor, of course!
 This spooky plaque has a skeleton face made entirely of painted dowel rods, and as you can see, he glows in low light.
+I think this skull friend would look great as Halloween wall art.
+Kids would love when you turned the lights out at night!

 Here he is in the light.
 I love the interesting effect of the dowel rods as his face and am so happy with how it turned out.
 My friend Chris saw my idea as I was initially working on it and wasn’t so sure – and I can’t blame her – but it turned out just like I saw it in my head.